apktntaj/techmyselfcs/README.md

 # Teach Myself CS

 This repository contains my learning notes as I study computer science fundamentals independently.
+I believe that in the AI agent era, we must defferentiate by learning fundamentals more deeply.
+This repo is part of my effort to mitigate that situation.

 This project focuses on what [`TYSCS`](https://teachyourselfcs.com/) and [`OSSU reading`](https://github.com/ossu/computer-science/blob/master/extras/readings.md) provide.

 ## 📚 Learning Materials